Antonios-P/BDPA-Peeps-Bedrock-Server/README.md

 10. Staff Chat:
     * You are able to talk only to Staff and above using ```/sc [Message]```.

-# Additional Information for Chat-Mod and Above (Chat-Mod and Above Rank *REQUIRED*)
+# Additional Information for Chat-Mods and Above (Chat-Mod and Above Rank *REQUIRED*)

 11. BDPA Ban System: